 Historical Analysis

 Researchers also study historical data from volcanoes to establish behavior models.
-Observing precursor signals during past eruptions, such as cracks in the ground or variations in water levels, can provide indications of future eruptions.
+Observing precursor signals during past eruptions, such as cracks in the ground or changes in water levels, can provide indications of future eruptions.

 Numerical Modeling

 By combining these different approaches, scientists strive to develop robust and effective forecasting systems.
-This also involves raising awareness among communities living near volcanoes to enable them to respond appropriately in case of an eruption.
+This also involves raising awareness among communities living near volcanoes to enable them to react appropriately in case of an eruption.

 Impact on the Environment